 - 1. Purpose.
-To guide long-term development on larger properties and allow for public input early in the process as a means to limit negative\impacts resulting from incremental planning and development.
+To guide long-term development on larger properties and allow for public input early in the process as a means to limit negative_impacts resulting from incremental planning and development.
 The master plan process is an opportunity to address the long-term vision and conceptual design for development of buildings, land uses, infrastructure and conservation/preservation through integrative design.
 Master plans are an opportunity to discuss early design concepts with the Planning Commission Development Review Board prior to the formal permitting process.
-A formal approval of the Master Plan by the Planning Commission Development Review Board is not a guarantee that the development moving forward will gain Planning Commission Development Review Board approval, rather it is an indication that the general concept of the Master Plan is in keeping with the VillageCity's vision for the District moving forward.
-The Master Plan shall address the following: - (a) Land uses; - (b) Land subdivision; - (c) Streets, parking, and open space; - (d) Preservation of significant natural, historical or cultural features; - (e) Stormwater management; - (f) Urban form and urban design including the relationships between buildings, streets, open spaces, and parking areas; - (g) Connections to adjacent areas and networks; - (h) Significant natural and/or historic features; and - (i) Development phasing. - 2.
+A formal approval of the Master Plan by the Planning Commission Development Review Board approval, rather it is an indication that the general concept of the Master Plan is in keeping with the VillageCity's vision for the District moving forward.
+The Master Plan shall address the following:

+- (a) Land uses;

+- (b) Land subdivision;

+- (c) Streets, parking, and open space;

+- (d) Preservation of significant natural, historical or cultural features; - (e) Stormwater management; - (f) Urban form and urban design including the relationships between buildings, streets, open spaces, and parking areas; - (g) Connections to adjacent areas and networks; - (h) Significant natural and/or historic features; and - (i) Development phasing. - 2.
 Review Procedures.
-All Master Plans shall be reviewed by the Commission Development Review Board at a public meeting.
-Approval of a master plan is not a guarantee of future development approvals on the site.

-- 3. Submittal Requirements: - (a) A map in plan view that addresses the items listed in Section 502.R.1. - (b) Supporting documentation to include: - (i) Land uses by gross building square footage - (ii) Total number of units by type and overall density - (iii) Amount of open space and uses - (iv) Building typologies - (v) Amount and location of parking - (vi) Vignettes, sketches, 3D models or other visual media to assist in representing the master plan proposal (optional or as required by the Planning Commission). - (vii) A statement describing the design intent for the master plan including the important physical relationships that influenced the proposed design including, but not limited to, natural features, connections, urban form, views, nodes, public transit, access and pedestrian mobility and connection to adjacent areas.
+All Master Plans shall be reviewed by the Commission-Development Review Board at a public meeting.
+Approval of a master plan is not a guarantee of future development approvals on the site. - 3.
+Submittal Requirements: - (a) A map in plan view that addresses the items listed in Section 502.RO.1. - (b) Supporting documentation to include: - (i) Land uses by gross building square footage - (ii) Total number of units by type and overall density - (iii) Amount of open space and uses - (iv) Building typologies - (v) Amount and location of parking - (vi) Vignettes, sketches, 3D models or other visual media to assist in representing the master plan proposal (optional or as required by the Development Review BoardPlanning Commission). - (vii) A statement describing the design intent for the master plan including the important physical relationships that influenced the proposed design including, but not limited to, natural features, connections, urban form, views, nodes, public transit, access and pedestrian mobility and connection to adjacent areas.